MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

    python run_agent.py
     ```

-    The output should inlude a response to the prompt *Tell me what you can help with.*
+    The output should include a response to the prompt *Tell me what you can help with.*

     ![Screenshot of VS Code for the Web with output from the agent.](./media/vs-code-output.png)